PhobiaGH/Nails/README.md

 # Nails
-Fork of @LearnWebCode's web scrapper.
-This is a NodeJS app utilizing Puppeteer to automate information gathering by scrapping the given domain.
+Fork of @LearnWebCode's web scraper.
+This is a NodeJS app utilizing Puppeteer to automate information gathering by scraping the given domain.
 Grab text, pictures, and more.